mohdhafi2/Java-POS-System/README.md

 # Java-POS-System

-Created on Java Eclipse
+1. Created on Java Eclipse

-See POS-Completed for the complete image of the project
+2. See POS-Complete for the complete image of the project